amirmasoudabdol/Bilbo/docs/research-workflow.md

 ## Finally

 By the time that Final Submission, S<sub>F</sub>, is out of Researcher's hand and at Journal's mercy, the process of conducting research by Researcher is finalized.
-At this point, [Journal](/journal.md) decides on whether the manuscript is "publishable" or not.
+At this point, [Journal](/journal.md) decides on whether the manuscript is "publishable".